cfoust/cy/docs/src/keybindings.md

 In some cases it is inconvenient to have to provide functions directly to {{api key/bind}}.
 For example, if you are writing a plugin, you might want to be able to provide new actions that a user can take without forcing them to use your key bindings.
 The user also may not want to assign all of your plugin's functionality to arcane bindings they won't remember.

 To assist with this, `cy` has a system for **actions**, which are similar in nature to commands [in VSCode](https://code.visualstudio.com/api/extension-guides/command) or [in Sublime Text](https://docs.sublimetext.io/reference/commands.html).
 An action consists of a short description and a function.
-When the user opens the command palette (which is bound by default to `"ctrl+a" "ctrl+p"`), they can search for and execute an action based on that description.
+When the user opens the command palette (which is bound by default to {{bind :root ctrl+a ctrl+p}}), they can search for and execute an action based on that description.

 You define new actions using the {{api key/action}} macro.
 Here is an example from `cy`'s source code: